 Improved impact attenuation and anatomical equilibrium are afforded by the Zero Drop platform.
 This even heel-to-toe differential also enables the instinctive performance of the foot, accommodating slight biomechanical adjustments to accentuate speed and foot-to-ground steadiness.

 A removable StoneGuard layer is placed above the primary cushioning system.
 It protects the foot from sharp trail debris and rough surfaces.

 A wraparound textile is used for the upper unit of the Altra Superior 4.0.
 This material has a light and breathable construction that allows the runner to experience cool and dry coverage.
 It is also smooth and form-fitting, traits that embody a supposedly comfortable in-shoe feel.

 Stitched-on overlays reinforce the sides and the heel.
-These add-ons don’t have a substantial thickness yet they serve the purpose of securing the foot and keeping it in place.
+These add-ons don’t have a substantial thickness yet they secure the foot and keep it in place.

-The forefoot has printed overlays which protect against surface impact and exposure to debris.
+The forefoot has printed overlays that protect against surface impact and exposure to debris.

-The padded tongue and collar of this trail shoe are meant to cushion the topmost portions of the foot.
+The padded tongue and collar of this trail shoe cushion the topmost portions of the foot.
 Moreover, they help in the prevention of in-shoe wobbling and accidental shoe removals.

 The FootShape toe box is a spacious forefoot design that allows the toes to splay naturally when standing idly or when gearing towards the liftoff.